This is a true story.

 I open the email and it was… “Hi, remember me?” and then a link.

-No word from her in over 20 years, and she thought this was a good time to send me a link about some musician.
+No word from her in over 20 years, and she thought this was a good way to re-open the lines of communication?

 No “how are you” or how’s Canada, or if I have children, how many, how’s my mom, is she still alive…. nothing.
 Nothing about me and nothing about her.
 Just some cold impersonal link.